Emma Zapletalová

-Emma Zapletalová (born 24 March 2000) is a Slovak athlete, who specializes in 400 metres hurdles and 400 metres, holding the Slovak national record in both events.
-She won the bronze medal in the 400 metres hurdles at the 2025 World Championships in Tokyo.
-Previously, Zapletalová held the 2021 European U23 Championships title in the discipline.
+Emma Zapletalová (born 24 March 2000) is a Slovak athlete who specializes in 400 metres hurdles and 400 metres, holding the Slovak national record in both events.
+She is the current European Champion in the 400 metres hurdles.
+She won the bronze medal in the same discipline at the 2025 World Championships in Tokyo and finished second at the 2026 World Athletics Ultimate Championship in Budapest.
+Previously, Zapletalová held the European U23 Champion title.

 Early life

 Emma Zapletalová was born on 24 March 2000 in Nitra.
 She grew up playing handball alongside athletics but decided to prioritize athletics at the age of 14.

 Career

 Early career

 On 15 July 2018 in Tampere, Zapletalová took fifth place in the 400 m hurdles at the World U20 Championships.
 Afterwards, she had to interrupt her career for several months due to mononucleosis and a stress fracture to her foot.
 On 2 August 2020, she ran the 400 m hurdles in Budapest in a time of 56.19 seconds, improving her personal best by almost seven tenths and breaking the previous Slovak record.
 On 30 August in Trnava, Zapletalová improved by exactly one second, setting a new national record of 55.19 seconds.